zazou-ivy/socialnetwork/README.md

 ### 2 - Repair the login process.

-The **login doesn't work** anymore because the passwords are now stored in md5 format and you compare the given password without md5, so you have to modify the **GetUserIdFromUserAndPassword** function into **UserManager.php** to fix it
+The **login doesn't work** anymore because the passwords are now stored in md5 format and we compare the given password without md5, so you have to modify the **GetUserIdFromUserAndPassword** function into **UserManager.php** to fix it

 ```php
 function GetUserIdFromUserAndPassword($username, $password)